andor-ohm/ShowSkillLimitCompatPatch/README.md

 `ShowSkillLimitCompatPatch.csproj`

 in Visual Studio 2022, build it, and the post-build step will copy the DLL and `SubModule.xml` into your Bannerlord `Modules/ShowSkillLimitCompatPatch` folder.

-## Repository Notes

-This repository ignores local Visual Studio and build output folders such as:

-- `.vs`
-- `bin`
-- `obj`

-Those files are generated locally and should not be committed.

 ## Credits